-Our first secret is that cutting a fringe shape is all about creating illusions.
+Cutting a fringe shape is all about creating illusions.
 Depending on what face shape you have will determine what kind of illusion you are aiming to make.
-For example, for more squared face shapes you want to create the illusion of roundness so the face does not seem as square and visa-versa.
+For example, for more squared face shapes you want to create the illusion of roundness so the face does not seem as square and vice-versa.

-For a rounder face, a short fringe is a great style to create length, these are also known as micro- fringes.
+For a rounder face, a shorter, layered fringe is a great style to create length, these are also known as micro- fringes.
 Having a shorter fringe will show off eyes and cheeks while creating the illusion of squaring off a rounded edge.
-Another great fringe for a rounder face is a side swoop which is soft around the edges, long and wider at the cheek.
+Another great fringe for a rounder face is a side swoop which is soft around the edges, but long and wider at the cheek.
 This will bring depth to the face while being super flattering.

 For a diamond-shaped face, a face that is wider at the cheekbones, anything usually suits!
 If you have this shape you are extremely lucky as the preferred style is completely up to you.
 If you wanted some more guidance with what fringe to have, think more towards your lifestyle and how having a fringe could impact the day to day activities you take.
 For example, if you are typically low maintenance option for a broken fringe which can be taken to the side for ease and styling.